Simultaneous bombs hit army compounds in Aleppo

 Syrian warplanes earlier bombed a residential district to the east after rebels overran army barracks there, killing and wounding dozens of people and exacerbating a water shortage in Syria's biggest city after a pipeline burst, activists said.

-The uprising has polarized global powers, preventing effective international intervention, and is turning increasingly sectarian with the risk of spillover into adjacent Arab states with similar communal divisions.
+The uprising has polarised global powers, preventing effective international intervention, and is turning increasingly sectarian with the risk of spillover into adjacent Arab states with similar communal divisions.

 Decisive victory has eluded both sides, with rebels lacking heavy weapons needed to down aircraft and knock out artillery and Assad loath to send conscript troops of questionable loyalty into cities to re-establish dominance on the ground.

-Instead, government forces have been bombarding population centers to try to turn residents against rebels dug in there, according to diplomats following the revolt.
+Instead, government forces have been bombarding population centres to try to turn residents against rebels dug in there, according to diplomats following the revolt.

-Sunday's air raid destroyed a residential complex in the Hananu neighborhood, one of several in eastern Aleppo under rebel control, opposition activists told Reuters by phone.
+Sunday's air raid destroyed a residential complex in the Hananu neighbourhood, one of several in eastern Aleppo under rebel control, opposition activists told Reuters by phone.

 The death toll was at least five, including one woman, and bodies and wounded people were being dug out from the rubble.
 Video footage from the area showed scores of people searching and digging in the debris of a flattened building.